kamiyaa/joshuto/docs/image_previews.md

 However, Joshuto offers two preview-related hooks which allow to easily implement an image preview with some simple scripts.
-This page explains the integration with [Überzug](https://github.com/seebye/ueberzug), a Python tool to display images as overlays on a terminal emulator.
+This page explains the integration with [Überzug](https://github.com/seebye/ueberzug), a Python tool to display images as overlays on a terminal emulator, and integration with [Kitty's Icat](https://sw.kovidgoyal.net/kitty/kittens/icat/).
 This exemplary solution shows previews for JPEG and PNG files.
 It has not been tested with MacOS and tmux.